tetris245/Uwall/README.md

 underwear - unlock - untie - visible - wrobe

-Also protected by Uwall: the green UBC buttons in the wardrobe (Export/Import)
+Also protected by Uwall:
+- the green UBC buttons in the wardrobe (Export/Import)
+- a specific feature in the unrestrict total mode

 # How to disable the Uwall protection?